SGFGOV/medusa-payment-razorpay/README.md

 RAZORPAY_ID=<your api key>
 RAZORPAY_SECRET=<your api key secret>
 RAZORPAY_ACCOUNT=<your razorpay account number/merchant id>
+RAZORPAY_WEBHOOK_SECRET=<your web hook secret as defined in the webhook settings in the razorpay dashboard >
 ```
 You need to add the plugin into your medusa-config.js as shown below